astronomer/docs/astro/deploy-dags.md

 ### Enable DAG-only deploys

+DAG-only deploys are enabled by default on Astro Hosted.
+You have the option to enable DAG-only deploys only if you're on Astro Hybrid or if you've previously disabled them on a Hosted Deployment.
 After you enable DAG-only deploys:

 - You can run `astro deploy --dags` to deploy only DAGs to your Deployment.
 - In the Cloud UI, your Deployment **DAG bundle version** updates when you trigger an image deploy or a DAG-only deploy.